rezayi/CodeIsFun/message-brokers/kafka/README.md

-# CodeIsFun Examples :: Message brokers :: Kafka
+# Code Is Fun :: Message brokers :: Kafka

 In this module we are going to test features of Kafka.